William Abraham Bell

-William Abraham Bell (26 April 1841 – 6 June 1921), fellow of the Royal Geographical Society, was an English physician who is best known as a photographer of the American West, and a founder and developer of several businesses and towns in Colorado, including Colorado Springs, Manitou Springs, and Durango.
+William Abraham Bell (26 April 1841 – 6 June 1921), fellow of the Royal Geographical Society, was an English physician who is best known as a photographer of the American West as well as a founder and developer of businesses and towns in Colorado, including Colorado Springs, Manitou Springs, and Durango.

 Early life

 Bell was born in Ireland in 1841, the son of an English physician named William Bell.
 He studied medicine at Cambridge University and practised at St George's Hospital in London after earning his medical degree.